TypeCellOS/BlockNote/packages/website/docs/docs/block-types.md

+---
+title: Block Types & Properties
+description: A block's type affects how it looks and behaves in the editor.
+Each type also comes with its own set of properties, which further affect the block's appearance and behaviour.
+imageTitle: Block Types & Properties
+path: /docs/block-types
+---

 # Block Types & Properties

 A block's type affects how it looks and behaves in the editor.
 Each type also comes with its own set of properties, which further affect the block's appearance and behaviour.